About

 Visits by appointment only from Monday to Friday.

-Closed on weekends, public holidays, in August, and during the harvest.
+Closed on weekends, public holidays, in August, and during the harvest and vinification (September and October).

 75% Cabernet Sauvignon